What is a content management system (CMS)?

 How many people will work on the CMS?

 Depending on the size of your website or company, you will have different requirements.
 Larger companies typically have more strict requirements for content management applications and may even require features only found in enterprise content management systems.

 Some examples of features enterprise companies might look for are: Single sign-on (SSO), scalability and what cloud-based services the back-end is built on and integrations with.

 Small business however, should focus on picking an easy user interfaces and maintenance as the teams who manage the website are typically smaller and roles are shared between team members.

 Depending on the goal of your CMS, like a blog or a commerce site, you should strongly consider using a web analytics platform like Google Analytics or Mixpanel to measure conversions.
 A CMS allows editors to make rapid changes to your content without requiring a front-end developer.
 You can measure how these changes are impacting your website by running an A/B test.
 Great CMS software allows you to do this optimization in an easy way, without building complex add-ons and integrations yourself.

 Is the platform SEO-friendly?

 In most cases, visitors will have traveled to your website through organic search engines like Google.
-Even if you're every active on other channels like social, you will want to make sure your website can be found when (potential) customers look for it.
+Even if you're very active on other channels like social, you will want to make sure your website can be found when (potential) customers look for it.
 If being listed well on search engines (SEO) is important to your company, a CMS that has automation for basic on-page optimization tasks such as title tags, urls, alt tags on images, and a sound internal linking structure is very valuable.

-CMS software lacking these features on installation ofen have free or paid plugins to help manage search engine friendliness.
+CMS software lacking these features on installation often have free or paid plugins to help manage search engine friendliness.
 Practicing search engine optimization typically also has the added benefit of helping your website's appearance on other platforms like social media and when visitors share links to your website in messages.